maxbax0808/Ortopilot-Stream-Indexer/README.md

 # Ortopilot-Stream-Indexer
 The Streamer Ortopilot uploads VODs after his streams.

-This tool indexes the songs played on stream and gives a time in seconds (maybe give a youtube link?)
+This tool indexes the songs played on stream and gives a time in seconds.
+This is only a rough estimate, since the song title never appears the second the song starts, but a few seconds after the singing starts

 ## Usage
 `python main.py [YoutubeURL] [options]`